List of Reno 911! characters: Lieutenant Dangle

-Dangle leads the briefings in the mornings, but often ditches work along with a few other officers, as one time Dangle spent an afternoon trying to destroy an old microwave instead of helping investigate a murder.
+Dangle leads the briefings in the mornings, but often ditches work along with other officers, as one time Dangle spent an afternoon trying to destroy an old microwave instead of investigating a murder.
 He apparently keeps tabs on officers after or during work, as he is found by Johnson in her favorite salon, using her name for an appointment.

-Dangle is favorable to Jones, and compares Jones to "Glue" saying he and the department are "A little birdhouse that Jones is keeping together."
-Dangle, along with the entire department, is extremely under-qualified for his job, as he is sometimes either seduced or misled by suspects to let them go.
-Dangle engages in police brutality with his fellow officers, as he once beat a suspect to the point of tears after the suspect had insulted him.
-Dangle looks up to the FBI, as in an episode where a group of FBI agents come to investigate a murder, he makes his officers line up in a perfect order to greet them, and takes on an "Important" mission to get coffee for the agents happily, but resents them for taking his case.
+Dangle is favorable to Jones, and compares Jones to glue, saying he and the department are "A little birdhouse that Jones is keeping together."
+Dangle, along with the entire department, is extremely unqualified for his job, even to the point of sheer incompetence, as he is sometimes either seduced or misled by suspects to let them go.
+Dangle, alongside his fellow officers, engages in police brutality, as he once beat a suspect to tears after the suspect had insulted him.
+Dangle idolizes the FBI, as in an episode where a group of FBI agents come to investigate a murder, he makes his officers line up in perfect order to greet them, and takes on an "important" mission to get coffee for the agents happily, but resents them for taking charge of his case.

-Dangle once worked as a maitre d' and served in the United States Coast Guard Reserve (stationed in Hawaii) but was discharged for undisclosed reasons (perhaps pertaining to his sexuality).
+Dangle once worked as a maitre d' and served in the United States Coast Guard Reserve (stationed in Hawaii) but was discharged for undisclosed reasons (perhaps pertaining to his homosexuality).
 In Episode 102, his age is noted as 41.

-Dangle was born and raised in Arkansas.
-Dangle's father abandoned his family when he was a child and his mother committed suicide, after which he was raised by his Uncle Frederick who was kicked out of the Jesuits.
+Born and raised in Arkansas, Dangle and his mother were abandoned by his father when he was a child.
+After his mother committed suicide, Dangle was raised by his uncle Frederick, who was kicked out of the Jesuits.
 Meanwhile, Dangle's father moved to Chicago and started a new family.

-Dangle's father had two more African-American children who appear in Episode 505 to visit Dangle after the death of their father to settle the will.
-The will turns out to be a bill for the funeral of more than $5,000, and a Banana Splits keychain that Dangle's half-sister gives to him.
+Dangle's father had two more biracial children who appear in season 5 to visit Dangle after the death of their father to settle the will.
+The inheritance turns out to be a bill of more than $5,000 for the funeral and a Banana Splits keychain Jim's half-sister gives him.

 Dangle is also the subject of a running gag in which his police bicycle is repeatedly stolen or vandalized.
-It is hinted that Deputy Junior is responsible for these incidents.
-Dangle carries a Desert Eagle Handgun while hunting for his bike.
+It is hinted that Junior is responsible for these incidents.
+Dangle carries a Desert Eagle handgun while hunting for his bike.